MFR6340/theenglishextension.org/young-world-3/unit-3: Help.md

 <img src="https://imgur.com/66AhGbV.png" width="25%" />

-Search and Rescue Dogs are asummary here.
+Search and Rescue Dogs are an important part of the providing help during an accident or emergency.
+In this non-fiction book, the various roles of dogs as helper are explained in detail.
 (Lexile 750L)

 <a href="https://www.bookdepository.com/Dog-Heroes-Mary-Pope-Osborne/9780375860126?ref=grid-view&qid=1674318040257&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1016423966" rel="nofollow">Buy on Orell Füssli</a>